iahsanujunda/iahsanujunda.github.io/source/_posts/Setting-Up-Unit-Test-for-Your-Apache-Spark-Job-Using-Scalatest.md

 By nature, machine learning models that run on production need to deal with... well... data, presumably lots of them.
 There will be times that among many data that our model need to deal with, there will be bad ones.
 In which case, machine learning models tend to either immediately stop processing data, or continued on with processing and produce smelly result.
 The impact of both are bad.

-Unit testing ML models equip us as developers with an extra confidence to put models in production, by giving a way to try and handle various edge cases that will be handled by various isolated modules of the processing pipeline.
+Unit testing ML models equip us as developers with an extra confidence to put models in production, by giving a way to an isolated modules in an ML pipeline to face various edge cases and try to handle them accordingly.

 <!-- more -->